Sunday, July 28, 2013

-These are questions I ask myself when I look at a submission, especially a submission I am considering representing.
-These are questions you should have fully researched before you send out queries, and perhaps even before you spend years writing a book.
+These are a few of the questions I ask myself when I look at a submission, especially a submission I am considering representing.
+These are questions you should have fully researched before you send out queries, and even more importantly, before you spend years writing a book.

 Why?
 Because there is an opportunity cost of time and money for consumers, agents, editors and publishers for every book we read.
 My choosing to rep your book means I will not be repping a book by a person who happened to write the same plot/characters/unique twist that your book has.
 Perhaps that book is better, perhaps yours is.
 BUT, if that book is already out on bookshelves and is selling well, or not selling well, I/consumers/editors/publishers will not spend their time and money buying your book.